Drawing of Jack Ruttan copyright Patrick Hènaff, 2008.

 Jack Ruttan is a freelance writer, translator, critic, and illustrator.

-Born in Calgary in 1958, he has lived in Montreal for nearly 18 years.
-These days, he writes scripts for television documentaries (most recently for "What's That About?: The Science of Everyday Life"), pitch documents for new and proposed shows for a variety of clients, and draws cartoon illustrations.
+Born in Calgary in 1958, he has lived in Montreal for thirty years.
+These days, he paints in watercolour, writes scripts for television documentaries (most recently for "What's That About?: The Science of Everyday Life"), pitch documents for new and proposed shows for a variety of clients.
+He draws cartoon illustrations in digital and traditional media; especially storyboard and concept drawings.

 In 2004, he went to Thailand to represent the "Ink on the Edge" exhibition of 15 Montreal comic artists in Bangkok.